brettpetch/MIT-2100/_posts/2020-01-23-Power-Wealth-Tech.md

 > Do you have to require the course text?
 - you'll probably want to.
 Because this is about Platform Capitalism, it is a good idea in addtion to the referrences that I've already mentioned that we should use that text as well.

+> What Role do You Play in the company's Buisness Model
 ```
 END
 ```